 – the maximum take-off weight is 25 tons.

-Complex aerial surveys, led by V.B.
+Comprehensive aerial surveys of the seas, led by V.B.
 Zabavnikov, were conducted along a grid of tacks oriented across the jets of the main currents.
 The distance between the main survey tacks did not exceed 45 m. miles, and in places of maximum variability of oceanological parameters 20 m. miles.

 The laboratory aircraft was also used to assess the environmental situation and air accounting of seabirds under the leadership of A.A.
 Shavykin.

-In the late 1990s and early 2000s, the marine air laboratory was used for aerial photography of the Greenlandic seal and lineal deposits in the White Sea.
-Based on the materials of aerial surveys, the number of offspring and the entire White Sea population of the Greenland seal was estimated.
-Vasiliev A.N., Kuznetsov N.V. and Shafikov I.N. took an active part in the work.
+In the late 1990s and early 2000s, the marine air laboratory was used for aerial photography of the Harp seal and lineal deposits in the White Sea.
+Based on the materials of aerial surveys, the number of offspring and the entire White Sea population of the Harp seal was estimated.
+Vasiliev A.N. – technical supervisor, Kuznetsov N.V. – methodical supervisor and Shafikov I.N. – automation of animal counting took an active part in the work.

-A fragment of an aerial photograph of a Greenlandic seal deposit in the White Sea.
+A fragment of an aerial photograph of a harp seal deposit in the White Sea.

 Passive aerial photography equipment